Regalecus russelii: Life history traits

 In addition to the otolith, recent studies have revealed more information about the reproductive organs of the oarfish.
 Using photographs, histological cross-sections, and measurements of four samples of R. russelii, researchers were able to qualitatively describe the sexual organs of the species.
 These studies have shown that female oarfish have bifurcated ovaries containing a cavity through which the eggs pass before leaving the body of the oarfish.
 Testes on male oarfish are located in a similar place as the ovaries of female oarfish, near the digestive tract called the coelomic cavity.
 The oarfish have two separate, disconnected testes and the left testes observed were longer than the right testes.
 An analysis of these findings led researchers to conclude that R. russelii are likely batch spawning fish that produce a large number of offspring every breeding season.

 Based on a study that performed an artificial insemination with the eggs and sperm from a pair of deceased R. russelii samples, the morphology of the oarfish larvae was able to be examined.
 This study described the larvae as having long yet compact bodies.
 The larvae were invertebrates but had bones in their head area, as well as fins.
 The swimming patterns of the larvae were analyzed, and it was determined that they primarily used their pectoral fins for motility.

 Distribution

 Regalecus russelii lives in deep waters near areas such as Japan, California, and Baja California, in waters such as the Pacific, Atlantic, and Indian oceans.
 The oarfish typically reside in the mesopelagic area of the sea.
 Since 1901, there have been 19 verified sightings and strandings along the coast of California waters.

-The R. russelii is found around the world equatorially, while the Regalecus glesne is found with antitropical distribution.
+R. russelii is found around the world equatorially, while Regalecus glesne is found with antitropical distribution.
+Regalecus glesne are termed mesopelagic fish because they spend most of their time at a depth of around 300–1000M.

 In June 2022, a juvenile was seen on the Great Barrier Reef off Queensland, Australia, by a snorkel tour leader.
 Identification was later made from pictures, by Dr Tyson Roberts, a former researcher at the Smithsonian Tropical Research Institute in Panama.

+Between January and February 2024, two Russell's oarfish were first found in Thailand in the Andaman Sea.
+The first was found between Trang and Satun provinces, and the second was found in Phuket.
+Their remains are preserved in the Natural History Museum.

 The low number of live sightings of oarfish has made it difficult to determine the precise distribution of the Regalecus, and further research is needed.